 Some users complain about the lack of depth on the keyboard tray, and indeed unless you use a relatively small keyboard you may find that you have no room to rest your wrists when typing, a definite ergonomic issues.
 7.75″ of keyboard depth is a bit shallow when compared to other electrics with depths of 12″, for example.

 The Versadesk was packed securely, with cardboard reinforcing the inside of the box to help prevent shipping damage.
 As our review staff have become packaging nerds through seeing so many products, the packaging was one of our favorite parts here.

 Minor assembly was required—essentially, you have to attach the keyboard tray to the main unit.
 Unlike some cheaper models that are mainly sold exclusively on Amazon, the attachment process was pretty easy and did not require an additional person to hold the tray in place.
 The only tool required is an Allen key, which came with the unit.
 You also have the option of removing the keyboard tray if you only plan to use the Versadesk with just a laptop.

 And to make sure you’re getting the most out of your converter, check out the iMovR Tucker Pro Cable Management Kit for standing desk converters.
 It’s the first kit on the market designed specifically for standing desk converters.

 The Bottom Line

-The Versadesk Power Pro does what it purports to do, but the accumulation of downsides makes it a tough sell.
-In a vacuum, any one of its flaws would be forgivable—the slow transit speed, the motor noise, the non-tilting keyboard tray, the shakiness at the lowest height setting, and the cheap laminate feel—but together they make a product that doesn't hold up well in side-by-side comparison with other non-electric units as well as the newest breed of electrics that we're currently reviewing in the labs.
+The Versadesk Power Pro does what it purports to do, but it has some design deficiencies when compared to other products in the same price range.
+In a vacuum, any one of its flaws would be forgivable—the slow transit speed, the motor noise, the shakiness at the lowest height setting and at weights over 50 lbs, and the cheap laminate feel—but together they make a product that doesn’t hold up well in side-by-side comparison with other conventional, manually-adjusting units as well as the newest breed of electrics that we’ve reviewed.

 - Weight Capacity: 80 lbs